 Schedule Background Notes

 A few notes to keep in mind as you read this.
 I teach in the state of California at a public school.
-I teach in a self-contained classroom, therefore we are not departmentalized.
+I teach all subjects and students do not rotate to other classrooms at any point in the day.
 I have around 25 students per year with no general ed classroom aides.
 My school currently has several specials – classes that provide enrichment to our students.
 With the exception of P.E.
 I attend these specials with my students because there must be a credentialed teacher present.
 The schedule for these specials is set at the beginning of the year, and stays consistent for each class for the duration of the year.
 These specials include: